CSworkspace/RepresentThemALL/new results/README.md

 We add the results of comparison RTA and seBERT, the latter is also pre-trained on SE data, i.e., GitHub/Jira issues.
+Additionally, we also fine-tune RTA on bug localization.

 ### Bug priority prediction (%)